Separate Property vs. Marital Property

 The main factor that determines what will happen to property and assets in divorce is characterizing whether a specific asset is separate property or marital property.
 Marital property is anything accumulated or earned over the course of the marriage, and therefore, is subject to division.
 The Brooklyn property division lawyers at Arnel Law Firm can explain what qualifies as separate property, how divorce affects debt, and how to pursue a reasonable outcome.

 Discuss your situation with our team today – just call 718-550-3024.
-We serve clients throughout Kings County and in Manhattan and Queens.
+We serve clients throughout Brooklyn, Manhattan, and Queens.

 We Can Fight to Keep What Is Yours